 Some employers post their student positions with the law school.
-Other employers conduct on-campus interviews.
 However, many students acquire positions by conducting their own research and making direct applications.
-The CDO can help you conduct your research through online resources and other materials.
+The CDO is happy to help you conduct your research and develop a job-search strategy.

 The CDO also coordinates on-campus recruiting.
 Historically, legal employers mostly have conducted on-campus recruiting during the early fall.
 A few employers come to campus for interviews during the spring, and at other times during the year.
 The CDO will notify you of upcoming on-campus recruiting sessions.